 As you know, the purpose of a building defines everything: footprint, number of floors, internal infrastructure.
 Building a factory differs from installing a shop on wheels, right?

-If a one-page, online business card would be sufficient, explore the possibilities of DIY builders and self-hosted solutions like WordPress or other customizable CMS.
+If a one-page, online business card would be enough, explore the possibilities of DIY builders and self-hosted solutions like WordPress or other customizable CMS.

 The great advantage of DIY builders is that they undertake the whole work of website setup and installation—including hosting.